 The highest bounce rates were noted in healthcare, architecture, construction and consulting sectors.
 Updating the email list would certainly improve the score.

-The key to a successful email marketing strategy is a detailed analysis of newsletter reports.
+The key to a successful email marketing strategy is a detailed analysis of newsletter reports and email warm up service.
 Our reporting tools aim to support your email marketing strategy.
 What do your stats look like in comparison to your industry and other markets?
 Were they many surprises?
 Where do you see a need for optimization?

 If you’d like to improve your stats and do even better in email marketing, head to our comprehensive knowledge database.
 You can enjoy informative blog posts, infographics and whitepapers on email marketing-related topics on a regular basis.
 Our YouTube channel also provides a great source of knowledge.
 If you’d like to know more about a specific topic, feel free to reach out.